normen/whatscli/README.md

 Things that work.

+- Connects through the Web App API without a browser
 - Allows sending and receiving WhatsApp messages in a command line app
-- Connects through the Web App API without browser
+- Allows downloading and opening image/video/audio/document attachments
 - Uses QR code for simple setup
 - Binaries for Windows, Mac, Linux and RaspBerry Pi